Appraisal myths & facts

-Legally, a real estate appraiser has to be state certified to create substantiated appraisal reports for federally-backed purchase.
-You also have the right to request a copy of the finished appraisal report from your lender.
-Contact our professional staff if you have any questions about the appraisal process.
+It is mandated by law that an appraiser needs to be state-licensed to produce appraisals for federally-related home purchases in California.
+Also by law, you have the right to demand a copy of the finished report from your lending agency.
+Contact us if you have any concerns about the appraisal procedure.

 Have other questions about appraisers, appraising or real estate in Ventura County or Newbury Park, CA?Contact our professional staff

-Myth: Just looking at what the house looks like on the outside gives an idea of its worth.
+Myth: Just seeing what the property looks like on its exterior gives an excellent idea of its worth.

-Fact: The document is, in fact, legally owned by the lending company - unless the lender "relinquishes its interest" in the appraisal.
-By the Equal Credit Opportunity Act, any consumer requesting a copy of the appraisal report must be given it by their lender.
+Fact: The appraisal is, in fact, legally owned by the lending company - unless the lender "relinquishes its interest" in the document.
+Consumers have to be given a version of the report through request because of the Equal Credit Opportunity Act.

-Fact: It is a very good idea for consumers to look at a copy of their report so that they can verify the accuracy of the document, in case it's required to question its veracity.
+Fact: It is very important for home buyers to peruse a copy of their appraisal report so that they can verify the accuracy of the report, in case they need to question its veracity.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-An report can serve as a record for the future, containing an exorbitant amount of information - including, but not limited to the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.
+There is a great deal of information contained in an appraisal that should be useful to the consumer in the future, such as the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

-Myth: A home inspection serves the same purpose as an appraisal.
+Myth: A house inspection serves the same purpose as an appraisal.

 Fact: An appraisal does not fulfill the same purpose as an inspection report.
 The job of the appraiser is to arrive at an opinion of value in the appraisal process and through producing the report.
 House inspectors will compose a report that will express the condition of the house and its major components and possible damage.